ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-07-stagflation-confirmed-week-review.md

 | Natural Gas (US) | **$4.35** | **+6%** | **+12%** | LNG rerouting + EU emergency demand; elevated further |
 | Gasoline Futures | **$2.95/gal** | **+9%** | **+28%** | Pump prices approaching $4.50/gal nationally — demand destruction risk |

 WTI crude went from approximately $67 pre-conflict on Feb 27 to $90.14 at Friday's close: a $23 move in five trading sessions.
 For context: the 1990 Gulf War oil spike took three months to produce a comparable percentage move.
 The Iran tanker strike Friday afternoon broke the market's last hope of a quick Hormuz resolution.
 Goldman's $100 Brent scenario is no longer tail risk.
 It is the central case if the conflict extends beyond 30 days.
 At $100 Brent: US CPI adds +0.8–1.0 percentage points via energy and transportation pass-through within 60 days.
 The Fed has no clean answer.
 Rate cuts to support growth, but inflation is already above target.
-Rate holds to fight inflation — but the job market just lost 92,000 workers.
+Rate holds to fight inflation, but the job market just lost 92,000 workers.
 Stagflation is no longer a risk scenario.
 It is the base case.

 ## VIX | Regime Watch — VIX at 23.57: We Are in an Elevated Vol Regime Through the Conflict